jshjohnson/Animate/README.md

 ##Animating elements
 #####`data-animate`

-Default way of targeting an element to animate.
+Default way of targeting an element to animate (no value required).
 This can be overridden to be a custom attribute or class.

 #####`data-animation-classes`